Much Is Given

 God does not give a big thing to a man until He has tested him in a small matter; afterwards He promotes him to a greater position of responsibility.
 “He who is faithful in what is least is faithful also in much; and he who is unjust in what is least is unjust also in much.
 Therefore if you have not been faithful in the unrighteous mammon, who will commit to your trust the true riches?
 And if you have not been faithful in what is another man’s, who will give you what is your own?”
 (Luke 16:10-12).

 This parable applies in a special way to the spiritual leaders of the “household of faith” (Galatians 6:10), whose obligation it is to provide for the needs of its members, and who by word and example are to testify to their belief in the nearness of Christ’s coming.
-It is the shepherd’s goal to “feed the flock of God” (1 Peter 5:2) and to set before it a model (v.
-3) of holiness.
-The Father, Son and Holy Spirit will demand that ministers use their talents for the good of the flock.
-Each shepherd should discharge faithfully the mission entrusted to him (Ezekiel 34:2–10).
+It is the shepherd’s goal to “feed the flock of God” (1 Peter 5:2) and to set before it a model (verse 3) of holiness.
+The Lord will demand that ministers use their talents for the good of the flock.
+Each shepherd should fulfill faithfully the mission entrusted to him (Ezekiel 34:2–10).

 Each man is ultimately responsible to God, and to Him alone (Romans 14:12).
 The true nature of a man’s actions is not always known in this life, but it will be exposed in its true light “when God shall judge the secrets of men by Jesus Christ” (Romans 2:16).
 Some will be weighed and found wanting in the heavenly scales.
 Others will receive eternal life.